 Traits like Downs’ abrupt feet and twitchy lateral athleticism translate positively against press coverage.

 The North Carolina WR also has excellent long speed, which he can use to house short passes and get behind the defense as a constant downfield threat.
 In the short range, Downs has shown he can occasionally absorb direct contact and reset his feet.
 Moreover, he can slip through arm tackles and quickly recalibrate with his loose hips.

 Among other things, Downs brings good effort as a blocker for his size.
 He has fast feet and hands and actively squares up opponents.
 Furthermore, he’s a chippy competitor who will get in the face of DBs who try to intimidate him.

-Downs’ areas for improvement
+Downs’ Areas for Improvement

-The North Carolina WR also has room to expand his route tree.
-He works out of the slot often and is afforded uncontested releases rather frequently.
-His athleticism projects well in press, but he needs more experience there, as his frame may counteract his strengths.
+The North Carolina WR also has room to keep expanding his route tree.
+He worked out of the slot often at North Carolina, as well as off motions, and was afforded uncontested releases rather frequently.
+His athleticism projects well in press, but he needs more experience there, and his lighter frame may render him more easily delayed.